Recipe by What a Dish!

 "This is an easy recipe using boneless country-style pork ribs.
 Just throw it together in the morning, and you're set!
-I like to serve this with baked beans, corn, and garlic bread." — What a Dish!
+I like to serve this with baked beans, corn, and garlic bread."

 Watch video tips and tricks

 red wine vinegar

 onion, sliced into rings

 Great new way to prepare Pork Ribs.
 After reading other reviews, I browned the ribs in the oven at 400 degrees for 10 minutes on each side to help reduce the fat content.
 This worked great as I had no fat anywhere left in the sauce at the end.
 I then replaced the ketchup with bbq sauce (don't like ketchup), reduced the water to 2 tablespoons.
 I didn't have any celery seed so elimated that along with the sliced onions and red bell pepper.
 I also rotated the ribs halfway through the cooking to make sure all were evening covered.
 My husband absolutely loved them (we had no leftovers!!)
 Thanks MITCH103 for a new and easy way to prepare bar-b-que pork ribs!!